easy-up/portage-cd/README.md

 docker run --user podman -it --rm \
   `# Mount your Dockerfile and supporting files in the working directory: /app` \
   -v "$(pwd):/app:ro" \
-  `# Run the workflow-engine container with the desired arguments` \
+  `# Run the portage container with the desired arguments` \
-  workflow-engine:local run image-build -i podman
+  portage run image-build -i podman
 ```

 If root access is needed, the easiest solution for using podman inside a docker container is to run the container in "privileged" mode: